 Representative Louis Kafka (D-Stoughton) on January 15, 2015, filed H 1991, the Massachusetts Compassionate Care for the Terminally Ill Act, this session, the fourth time he’s done so, albeit this time backed by 39 lawmakers.
 A hearing took place on October 27.

 In 2012, we campaigned in Massachusetts for Question 2, a ballot initiative to pass a Death with Dignity bill.
-The measure lost narrowly 51 to 49 percent.
+While polls showed 58% of state residents supported the ballot question, the measure lost narrowly 51 to 49 percent.
 Because of the Commonwealth’s rules on the initiative process, a Death with Dignity bill cannot return to the Massachusetts ballot until 2018.

 Physician-assisted dying bills were considered in 1995 (H 3173), 1997 (H 1543), and 2009 (H 1468).

 Are you the organizer or do you know of a related event in Massachusetts?
 Email us with details (event title, description, date/time, location, contact or link for more information or to register) and we’ll list it here.